-- Milk Thistle – A herbal extract with a long history of traditional use in supporting liver function, milk thistle contains silymarin and silybin – active compounds which may help to protect the liver from toxins associated with excessive alcohol consumption.
-Silymarin has been found to increase levels of glutathione.
+Milk Thistle is often touted as the ‘perfect hangover cure’, and in fact there is good reason for this accolade.
+It is a botanical extract with a long history of traditional use in supporting liver function, largely due to its silymarin and silybin content – these are active compounds which may help to protect the liver from toxins associated with excessive alcohol consumption.
+Silymarin also has been found to increase levels of glutathione.

-- B- Vitamins - Alcohol depletes B vitamins, yet these important nutrients are essential to help clear it from the body.
+B Vitamins - Alcohol depletes B vitamins, yet these important nutrients are essential to help clear it from the body.
 So it’s important to ensure you are getting extra B vitamins to avoid getting trapped in this vicious circle.
 In addition, vitamin B1 is thought to enhance the effects of NAC – an important nutrient, which helps to break down alcohol in the body.
 Vitamin B6 may also help to reduce the symptoms of a hangover.

 Antioxidants – Brightly coloured fruits and vegetables are a rich source of natural antioxidants.
 A freshly made juice containing apple, carrot and beetroot with added ginger, for its natural anti-nausea effects, both hydrates and provides the body with a much-needed antioxidant hit.
-Key antioxidant nutrients include vitamins C & E, quercetin, Co-enzyme Q 10 and N-acetyl-cysteine may help to protect against alcohol’s toxic effects.
+Key antioxidant nutrients include vitamins C & E, quercetin, Co-enzymeQ10 and N-acetyl-cysteine which may help to protect against alcohol’s toxic effects.

 Curcumin – A long-used natural anti-inflammatory, curcumin is the compound responsible for the bright-yellow colour of the spice turmeric.
 Curcumin has been found to have significant antioxidant and anti-inflammatory properties.

 Electrolytes – The sodium: potassium balance can become disrupted following alcohol consumption, and you can help to restore this by ensuring a good intake of potassium.
 Coconut water is a good natural source of potassium – try having a glass before you go to bed.
 In addition, pH balance can become disrupted following alcohol consumption.
 A blend of mineral citrates including potassium may be useful to re-balance electrolytes and support optimal pH balance.

 The sooner you take action, the better your body will cope...

 Clearly the best way to prevent a hangover is either to avoid alcohol or just keep it to a couple of drinks!
-However, for the odd time that doesn’t happen, our best advice is to be prepared and take action now, to ensure your body is equipped with the essential nutrients it needs to process and eliminate alcohol out of your system as quickly as possible.
-The sooner you take action, the better your body will cope.
-However, even if you only start to think about it the day before, or even the day after, it’s certainly better than doing nothing at all.
+However, for the odd time that doesn’t happen, our best advice is to be prepared and take steps to prepare your body for alcohol consumption, to ensure it is equipped with the essential nutrients it needs to process and eliminate alcohol out of your system as quickly as possible.
+Remember the by-products of alcohol consumption are extremely damaging free radicals that we need the body to eliminate swiftly before they can create too much damage and cell death.

 Abenavoli L, Capasso R et al. Milk thistle in liver diseases: past, present, future.
 Phytother Res.
 2010 Oct; 24 (10): 1423-32.
 Doi.
 10.1002/ptr.3207